 Make payment easier

-Remove barriers to make payments to your company quick and easy.
-Truss makes it super easy to get paid with a payment link you can include on your invoices or embed on your contractor website.
-Your customers just click on the link and log in to their banking system to make a payment
+Remove barriers to make payments to your construction company quick and easy.
+Truss makes it super easy to get paid with a payment link you can include on your invoices or embed on your contracting business's website.
+Your customers just click on the link and log in to their banking system to make a payment or pay via credit card.

-With all the moving parts happening in a typical construction project, it can be tricky to keep tabs on cash flow.
-With a cash flow document, contractors can plan ahead to protect cash flow so that projects can carry on, even if unexpected expenses crop up.
+With all the moving parts happening in a typical construction project, it can be tricky to keep tabs on project cash flow.
+With a cash flow document, contracting businesses can plan ahead to protect cash flow so that construction projects can carry on, even if unexpected expenses crop up.

 Truss can help maintain healthy cash flow by keeping cash coming into contracting businesses, quickly, simply, and securely.
 Book a free demo to learn how.